asummerau/PPT_vba_macros/README.md

 3. Depending on layout name matching:
     - If you expect the layouts to be named the same, run `ReplaceOldDesign.bas`
     - If the layouts are named differently, you need to do a mapping of the old layout to the new layout (e.g., `Heading` from `"Blue_theme_2024"` becomes `Title` from `"Blue_theme_2025"`).
 Create such a mapping and save it in a file called `layoutmapping.csv` which has to be saved in the same location as your PPT file.
 (See `layoutmapping_empty.csv` as exmample).

         ```csv
         OldLayoutName,NewLayoutName
         "Heading","Title"
         ..
         ```
     Hint: you can use **Printalllayouts.bas** to print the layout names for both Slide Masters.
-You can directly export the layout names to csv, simply the variable `oldOrNew` to old/new and `shouldExportToFile` to True.
+You can directly export the layout names to csv, simply set the variable `oldOrNew` to old/new and `shouldExportToFile` to True.

 4. You can run **SlideAnalysis.bas** to verify that no slide is using the old Slide Master.
 5. Run **SlideMasterCleanup.bas** to remove the old Slide Master `"Blue_theme_2024"`